Build vs Buy Data Platform: An Engineering Leader's Decision Framework in 2026

 2. Extreme data sovereignty rules that forbid any third-party cloud interaction.

-For over 95% of companies, the security, functionality, and predictable costs of a managed platform like Snowflake or Databricks make buying the superior decision.
+For the large majority of companies, the security, functionality, and predictable costs of a managed platform like Snowflake or Databricks make buying the better decision.

 How does a data engineering consultancy help in a buy decision?

 A specialized data engineering consultancy acts as a strategic accelerator.
-Their value is in navigating the complex decisions that follow the “buy” choice.
+Its real value is in handling the complex decisions that follow the “buy” choice.

-• Unbiased Vendor Selection: They cut through marketing hype to help you select the right platform for your specific workloads.
+• Unbiased Vendor Selection: cutting through marketing claims to help you select the right platform for your specific workloads.

-• Architecture and Migration: They design an efficient cloud data architecture and execute a low-risk migration from legacy systems.
+• Architecture and Migration: designing an efficient cloud data architecture and executing a low-risk migration from legacy systems.

-• Implementation and Optimization: They configure the platform for peak performance and cost-efficiency, building out your initial pipelines based on industry best practices.
+• Implementation and Optimization: configuring the platform for performance and cost efficiency, and building out your initial pipelines using established practices.

 What are the biggest hidden costs of building a data platform?

-The most punishing costs of a “build” decision appear in years two, three, and beyond.
+The most punishing costs of a “build” decision show up in years two, three, and beyond.
 These long-term operational burdens are the real budget killers:

-• Integration Debt: Each new tool or data source requires a custom integration, creating a brittle system where maintenance costs continually rise.
+• Integration Debt: each new tool or data source requires a custom integration, creating a brittle system where maintenance costs keep rising.

 Peter Korpak · Chief Analyst & Founder